kamimrcht/webpage/tigs.md

 More precisely, monotigs require that k-mers have the same count pattern over datasets.
 For instance, imagine that the circle symbol means: seen 10 times in green dataset and the star means: seen 50 times in the pink dataset.
 With that scheme REINDEER can output k-mers or sequences quantifications over a collection of datasets.

-## Omnitigs (and contigs): buckle up for more assembly
+## Omnitigs (and contigs) and macrotigs: buckle up for more assembly

 We leave the SPSS realm in this section, but we continue to review the -tig sequences.
 Omnitigs were described in the context of assembly.
-Their motivation is to represent a "safe" set of sequences that will be found in any assembly result from a de Bruijn graph.
+Their motivation is to represent a "safe" set of sequences, i.e. that will be found in any assembly solution from a de Bruijn graph.
 In short, when compacting unitigs in so-called contigs, the assembler has to make choices at ambiguous bifurcations.
 Omnitigs will be found in any contig set, regardless of the compaction choices.
 But first, I'll introduce a way to compact the graph that does most of the work, according to the [omnitig paper](https://www.ncbi.nlm.nih.gov/pubmed/27749096).

 ### Y to V operation